 The Gambrinus Fellowship-Program supports guest stays of renowned international scientists at TU Dortmund University.

-Due to the Corona pandemic, the announcement and the application deadline for the Dortmund Gambrinus Fellowships will be postponed until the winter semester of 2021/22.
-Updates will be posted on this website.
+Due to the Corona pandemic, the announcement and the application deadline for the Dortmund Gambrinus Fellowships will most likely be postponed until the winter semester of 2021/22.
+Updates will be posted on this website once they become available.

 Proposals for potential candidates should be submitted via the respective dean’s offices or the management of the central scientific institutions and should include the following documents:

 - a justification for the invitation of the guest,

 - a brief outline of the scientific CV of the proposed visiting scientist,

 - an estimate of the probable costs of travel and subsistence.